← Guides

 Zapier charges per task.
 One task = one action step in a workflow.
 If your workflow has 5 steps and fires 1,000 times a month, that's 5,000 tasks.
 At Zapier's Professional plan (approximately $50/month for 2,000 tasks), volume adds up quickly.
 Businesses with high-frequency workflows find Zapier expensive at scale.

-Make charges per operation, which is similar to Zapier's task model but typically counts differently — some operations are bundled.
-Make is generally cheaper than Zapier for comparable workflows, with a Starter plan at approximately $9/month for 10,000 operations.
+Make charges per credit, which is similar to Zapier's task model but typically counts differently: some operations are bundled into a single credit.
+Make is generally cheaper than Zapier for comparable workflows, with its entry paid plan, Core, at $9/month for 10,000 credits.

-n8n Cloud charges per workflow execution — the entire workflow run counts as one execution regardless of how many steps.
+n8n Cloud charges per workflow execution: the entire workflow run counts as one execution regardless of how many steps.
 This model favours complex, multi-step workflows.
-Cloud pricing starts at approximately $20/month.
+There's no free tier on n8n Cloud, only a 14-day free trial, after which payment is required.

 What "self-hosted" means practically